veritrans/veritrans-woocommerce/README.md

-PHP Wraper for Veritrans VT-Web Payment API
+Veritrans VT-Web PHP Wrapper
 ==============================================

 Ruby Wrapper for Veritrans VT-Web.
 Visit [https://www.veritrans.co.id](https://www.veritrans.co.id) for more information about the product and see documentation at [http://docs.veritrans.co.id](http://docs.veritrans.co.id/vtweb/index.html) for more technical details.

 # Installation

-### Composer Instalation
+### Composer Installation

-If you are using Composer:

-	1. Add this require line to your `composer.json` file:
+If you are using Composer, add this require line to your `composer.json` file:

 ```
 "require": {
         "andrisetiawan/veritrans-php": "dev-master"
 }
 ```

-	2. Run `composer install` on your terminal.
+and run `composer install` on your terminal.

 ### Manual Instalation